kmarkley/Indigo-State-Tree-Actions/README.md

 ## Naming Conventions

-All this is accomplished using strict naming conventions for Action Groups.
+All this is accomplished using **strict naming conventions** for Action Groups.

-Each state change must have a **Base Name** that defines the namespace for all Action Groups.
-In the example above, theis is 'HouseState'.
+Each state change must have a '_Base Name_' that defines the namespace for all Action Groups.
+In the example above, this is 'HouseState'.
 This is also the name of the global enter Action Group.

 The pipe ('|') character is used to separate the Base Name from the rest of the Action Group name.